bacterial-genomics/wf-paired-end-illumina-assembly/docs/local-device.md

 ![workflow](images/wf-paired-end-illumina-assembly_workflow.png)

-_A schematic of the steps in the workflow._
+_General schematic of the steps in the workflow_

 ## Requirements